mzhang28/blog/content/posts/2022-02-02-formal-cek-machine-in-agda/_index.md

   output.
 If this were a library function I'd like to tell people who write code that uses this function "don't give me an empty list!"

-  Unfortunately, just writing this in documentation isn't enough.
+  But just writing this in documentation isn't enough.
 What we'd really like is for a tool (like a compiler) to tell any developer who is trying to pass an empty list into our maximum function "You can't do that."
 Unfortunately, most of the popular languages being used today have no way of describing "a list that's not empty."

   We still have a way to prevent people from running into this problem, though it involves pushing the problem to runtime rather than compile time.
 The